 The Governor has line-item veto authority, which allows him or her to delete/modify language or reduce individual numbers.
 For example, an open-ended amount estimated to be \$700 million could be reduced to a fixed amount of \$200 million.
 Or an agency's budget may be reduced by \$1 million to eliminate an increment added by the legislature.
-The legislature can override vetoes with a 2/3 vote.
+The legislature can override vetoes with a 3⁄4 vote of the entire legislature.